-I am an advocate of life and a proponent of choice, privacy, and individual liberty.
-I will support proven measures to reduce abortion but maintains it is a right for all pregnant US citizens.
+Dr. Bob is both an advocate of life and a proponent of choice, privacy, and individual liberty.
+He will support proven measures to reduce abortion but maintains it is a right for all pregnant US citizens.

-Women must have access to high-quality reproductive healthcare, and we should restore federal funding for such.
-These services are vital and provide much-needed medical care for millions of Americans, especially those in underserved areas.
+Women must have access to high-quality reproductive healthcare, and we should restore federal funding for services like Planned Parenthood.
+These vital services provide much-needed medical care for millions of Americans, especially those in underserved areas.

 Promoting life means offering everyone a fighting chance with universal childcare, healthcare, and funding for foster and adoption programs.
 Promoting choice means respecting a women's constitutional right to privacy and access to safe and legal abortion.

 Supporting children before and after birth